erikpukinskis/onnemi-4211/README.md

 When multiple blocks are nested and a the start of two closely nested scopes scrolls beyond the top of the screen, their closers are dropped down to their own line, indented to the deepest of the closers

-P.S.
+P.S.S.
 Interesting coincidence, onnemi is a Nahuatl (pre-Aztec) word that means “He Lives!”